 If you've ever suffered from any type of tooth pain, you know how uncomfortable it can be.
 There are multiple reasons one can suffer from tooth pain.
 Some of the more common ailments include cavities, a cracked tooth or tooth sensitivity resulting from cold or hot foods.
-A lesser-known cause of tooth pain is a sinus infection.
+A lesser known cause of tooth pain is a sinus infection.
 If you suffer from sinus infection tooth pain, here's some information to be aware of.

 Easing Tooth Pain

-In addition to seeing your doctor – who might prescribe an antibiotic for pain relief – you can try some home remedies from the U.S. National Library of Medicine as well.
+In addition to seeing your doctor – who might prescribe an antibiotic for pain relief – you can try some of the home remedies suggested by the U.S. National Library of Medicine as well.
 Use a warm compress on your face several times each day.
 Increase your fluid intake as a means of thinning the mucus.
 Inhale steam from a hot shower several times a day and use a humidifier in your bedroom when sleeping.
 Alleviating your tooth pain will result from treating the sinus infection.

 While sinus infection tooth pain is one specific cause of teeth turmoil, do your best to avoid all types of toothaches.
 That starts with regular check-ups at your dentist.
 They will be able to diagnose potential issues, such as cavities or gum disease, that may result in a toothache.
 Your dentist and dental hygienist can also help you develop a good oral care plan that involves brushing twice a day and flossing daily.